 Before you get started on any of our ‘how to’ guides, please take a moment to read through our DIY safety tips and always follow the manufacturers’ instructions.

-1. Calculate how much loft insulation you need
+1. How much loft insulation will I need?

 When it comes to saving cash this is a no-brainer.
 The thicker your loft insulation, the more energy and money you save.
 The recommended minimum thickness of 270mm can cut your heating costs by a healthy 15%.
 Follow the simple steps below to see how much loft insulation you’ll need.